Daisy-McG/Hangman/README.md

  * User Win / Lose scores are displayed on Screen

 Description:<br>
 A score section will be added to the page to show the user how many games they have won or lost during their session.
 This score will only be displayed for the current session.
-Once the browser is closed, the score will not be available next time the user goes to the site.
+Once the browser is refreshed, the score will reset.

 ### **The Skeleton Plane**
 #### Wireframes